-Many people I’ve talked to have mentioned how the quality of their trip was greatly diminished because they spent a lot of it on the train to and from the city centre instead of exploring.
-While it might be harder to find affordable housing in city centres in Paris or London, it’s definitely feasible in Central and Eastern Europe.
+Many people I’ve talked to have mentioned how the quality of their trip was greatly diminished because they spent a lot of it on the train to and from the city center instead of exploring.
+While it might be harder to find affordable housing in city centers in Paris or London, it’s definitely feasible in Central and Eastern Europe.

 Live like a local

 Research local etiquette and customs.
 Beware that some places close earlier or sometimes around lunchtime.
 Many places are closed on Sundays as that day is time normally spent with family.
 Dress modestly in churches in Rome, the Vatican, and Poland (and other conservative Catholic or Orthodox churches).
 Learn the tipping culture—it’s not customary to tip, as service tends to already be included.
 However, this isn’t already the case.
 Try to absorb as much of the local culture as possible to make the most of your visit to Europe and you’ll have an amazing journey.

 - Check out what I should think you should see on your first visit there.

 - Read about my favorite quiet spots in the capital city